 All call detail records or “telephony metadata” created by Verizon for communications

 (i) between th

-Posted May 13, 2013 By: Conan Troutman
+Posted May 13, 2013 at 08:00 pm by Conan Troutman

 There has been a bit of a back and forth between the development community and Verizon lately, specifically relating to the Samsung Galaxy Note 2.
 It is perhaps best summed up by XDA Elite Recognized Developer AdamOutler: